 Door County also has a lively bar scene, especially on Sister Bay.
 Husby’s Food and Spirits is an iconic watering hole.
 It features live music every summer weekend in the Garage Bar.

 It also has 14 large, flat-screen TVs that air sports events.
-The Sister Bay Bowl is an energetic supper club and bar that offers great food and bowling.
+The Sister Bay Bowl is an energetic supper club and bar with great food and bowling.
 It’s also right next door to Husby’s, making bar-hopping easy.

-If you fancy taking in a show, the Northern Sky Theater offers professional theater in two theaters: an amphitheater and a more intimate indoor Gould Theater.
+If you fancy taking in a show, the Northern Sky Theater offers professional theater in an amphitheater and a more intimate indoor Gould Theater.

 Finally, the Door County Auditorium has an extensive list of shows by well-known performers, such as the Marshall Tucker Band, the Happy Together Tour, and Gladys Knight.
 The venue aims for diversity and artistic excellence in its acts.